chaconlab/IMOD/TUTORIAL.md

 XX     -1  1 3.8 6
 </pre>
 <p>This file applies different functions to atom pairs belonging to residues with SS: H vs. H (HH), E vs. E (EE) and H vs. E (HE).
 The XX function will be applied to remaining pairs of atoms.</p>
-<p>Given the non-Helical or non-Sheet regions are more flexible than the rest, some times may be interesting to increase flexibility in those regions.
-Corresponding command would be:</p>
+<p>Given the non-Helical or non-Sheet regions are more flexible than the rest, sometimes may be interesting to increase flexibility in those regions.
+The corresponding command would be:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcCX.txt -o imodeCX</div>
 <p>The functions file (<a href="media/files/funcCX.txt">funcCX.txt</a>) is:</p>
 <pre># SS (j-i)   k  x0 p
 CC     -1  0.2 3.8 6
 XX     -1    1 3.8 6
 </pre>
-<p>The springs associated to last example are represented below.
+<p>The springs associated to the last example are represented below.
 First and second function springs are colored in orange and red, respectively.
-For clarity bo th kinds of springs were shown with similar thickness.</p>
+For clarity, both kinds of springs were shown with similar thicknesses.</p>
 <table class="text" style="width: 670px;" border="0" cellspacing="4" cellpadding="2">
 <tbody>
 <tr>